DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/20 Editing/50 Data Validation.md

             <DxColumn data-field="Login">
                 <DxStringLengthRule
                     :min="3"
-                    message="Login should be longer than 3 symbols" />
+                    message="Login should be at least 3 symbols long" />
             </DxColumn>
         </DxDataGrid>